-You can get a referral for free occupational therapy through your GP surgery, your Adult Services department or local clinical commissioning group, or you can go private.
+You can get a referral for free occupational therapy through your GP surgery, your local Adult Social Care department or local integrated care board, or you can go private.

-You may wish to use the services of an independent Occupational Therapist who is in private practice.
-The Royal College of Occupational Therapists (RCOT) website has a specialist section for Occupational Therapists working in independent (private) practice.
-Alternatively, call 020 7450 2330.
+You may wish to use the services of an independent occupational therapist who is in private practice.
+The Royal College of Occupational Therapists (RCOT) website has a specialist section for occupational therapists working in independent (private) practice.
+Alternatively, call 020 3141 4630.

 All occupational therapists who are members of COT Specialist Section Independent Practice are fully qualified and registered with the Health and Care Professions Council (HCPC).